Applicasa/Sample-App-iOS/README.md

 * First-time Virtual Good Purchase
 * Low-balance Promotion

-Three types of Promotions you can use in your game:
+The three types of promotions that can be used in your game:
 * Announcements (news updates, new app versions, etc.)
 * Deals (special offers on in-app purchases & virtual goods, etc.)
 * Rewards (special rewards for completing tasks in the game, etc.)